 Nearby City Pairs: Duluth, MN (less than 3 hours) and Minneapolis, MN (5 hours).

-Where to Stay in Madeline Island with Kids
+Where to Stay on Madeline Island with Kids

 When exploring Madeline Island, you can opt to stay on the mainland or the island.
-On the island, find an array of cabins, cottage, hotel, and camping options.
+On the island, find an array of cabins, cottages, hotels, and camping options.
 Firstly, The Inn on Madeline Island offers cottages and condos for families, including lakefront options.
 Then, Ferry Landing Suites on Madeline Island gives families a taste of tranquillity and peace, as well as stunning scenery and cabin living near the island’s attractions.
 Finally, go rustic and camp at Big Bay State Park.
-Outdoor enthusiasts will adore the 1.5-mile stretch of beach and over seven miles of hiking, boardwalk, and nature trails to explore.
+Outdoorsy families will adore the 1.5-mile stretch of beach and over seven miles of hiking, boardwalk, and nature trails to explore.